vasanthbecs/AWS-IAM-cross-account-access/README.md

-Another Alternative method for cross account access
+# Another Alternative method for cross account access

- Below example we have AWS account A where we have Route53 domain hosted and another AWS account B where EC2 instance launched we have to need to have account b instance to access Route53 hosted in account B.
+ ### Below example we have AWS account A where we have Route53 domain hosted and another AWS account B where EC2 instance launched we have to need to have account b instance to access Route53 hosted in account B.
+ #### Here, in this example cross account access is granting using the temporary access key and screte key which will have some hours life time.

  How to do it, please see below.